Embed Code

 Bred from a cross between Aghani Indicas and, Mexican and Thai Sativas, this strain has a high Tetrahydrocannabinol (or THC) content and exudes aromas of lemon and pine.

-A train accident or train wreck is a type of disaster involving one or more trains.
-Train wrecks often occur as a result of miscommunication, as when a moving train meets another train on the same track, when the wheels of train come off the track or when a boiler explosion occurs.
+A railway accident (also known as a train accident, train wreck, and train crash) is a type of disaster involving one or more trains.
+Train wrecks often occur as a result of miscommunication, for example when a moving train meets another train on the same track, when the wheels of train come off the track, or when a boiler explosion occurs.
 Train accidents have often been widely covered in popular media and in folklore.
 A head-on collision between two trains is colloquially called a "cornfield meet" in the United States.

 English